Event Safety Advisory Group (SAG)

 - Reducing the spread of respiratory infections, including COVID‐19, in the workplace

-- Protect staff and customers from COVID‐19 by:
+- Protect staff and customers from respiratory infection by:

-1. Assessing the level of ventilation in indoor spaces, per the HSE ventilation guidance, and include that in your risk assessment.
-Bringing in fresh air to occupied spaces can help to reduce the concentration of respiratory particles.
-Breathe Freely host a simple ventilation toolkit that can be used to assess the ventilation.
+a) Assessing the level of ventilation in indoor spaces, per the HSE guidance, and include that in your risk assessment.
+Bringing in fresh air to occupied spaces can help to reduce the concentration of respiratory particles

-2. Ensure good hand hygiene through hand washing and provision of hand sanitisers.
+c) Ensure good hand hygiene through hand washing and provision of hand sanitisers

-3. Continue frequent, cleaning of high hand‐touch surfaces at the venue including communal areas and any shared equipment such as microphones.
+d) Continue frequent cleaning of high hand‐touch surfaces at the venue, including communal areas and any shared equipment, such as microphones

 On 5 August 2021, the government announced that it is partnering with insurers to offer a cost indemnification insurance scheme which will make cover available against the cancellation, postponement, relocation or abandonment of events due to new UK Civil Authority restrictions in response to COVID-19.